- Choosing the languages supported by the project and the analysis

 - Display the analysis of your project in the editor.

-- Display the description window of the analysis: on the "Analysis" pane, in the "Current element" group, click "Description".
+- Open the analysis description window: on the "Analysis" pane, in the "Current element" group, click "Description".

 - Select the "International" tab.